salmaane/todo-list-v2/README.md

 User-friendly interface

 ### Demo:
-You can see the live demo of this project here (insert link to your deployed project if available).
+You can see the live demo of this project [here](https://salmaane.github.io/todo-list-v2/).